securesign/artifact-signer-ansible/README.md

 The purpose of this Ansible collection is to automate the deployment of the Red Hat Trusted Artifact Signer (RHTAS) service on Red Hat Enterprise Linux (RHEL).

-**IMPORTANT:**
-Deploying RHTAS by using Ansible is a Technology Preview feature only.
-Technology Preview features are not supported with Red Hat production service level agreements (SLAs), might not be functionally complete, and Red Hat does not recommend to use them for production.
-These features gives early access to upcoming product features, enabling customers to test functionality and gives feedback during the development process.
-See the support scope for [Red Hat Technology Preview](https://access.redhat.com/support/offerings/techpreview/) features for more details.

 ## Description

 The RHTAS service is the downstream redistribution of the [Sigstore](https://sigstore.dev) project.